siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007b Self-Refraction.md

 u_{\mathrm{merge}}=2u_{\mathrm{independent}}.
 $$

+The same point may be pictured discretely.
+Suppose one isolated flow is read as three recurring transport nodes per unit length along a path.
+After coherent merger, the second flow does not gain a second independent path, and the common path cannot carry it by increasing speed beyond $c$.
+The added flow must therefore be recovered in the same longitudinal extent, filling the intermediate recurrence.
+In that picture the merged path carries six nodes per unit length rather than three.
+The two flows add, and the realized flow is therefore denser.

 So the merge by itself already gives the `2u` result.
 The exact local `4u` law is the stronger overlap statement.